sampsyo/cs6120/content/blog/2019-11-21-bug-finding/index.md

 }
 ```

 Csmith conservatively analyzes the *effect* of every expression.
 An effect contains *may-read* and *may-write* locations of the expression.
-Same location cannot be both read and write or written twice except for assignment.
+The same location cannot be both read and write or written twice except for assignment.
 This is done incrementally.
 For newly generated code, a check is performed to decide abandon or keep the code.
 For example, when generating  `p + funcMayModifyP()`, Csmith will abandon `funcMayModifyP()` .

 ### Array Safety

-Out of boundary safety issue is always there for array.
+Out of boundary safety issues are always there for arrays.

 ```c++
 void outOfBound(){